How we teach Reading at Copeland Road Primary

 We have high expectations for all pupils in our school, interventions take place for those children who are working below expected levels.

-These are for pupils who are currently not on track to pass their phonics screening check, this is identified by the assessment which is used every six weeks.
+Interventions are for pupils who are currently not on track to pass their phonics screening check, this is identified by the assessment which is used every six weeks.

 Below are some documents which can support you reading with your child at home.